Internship Program 2023

-Interns will receive a $2,000 stipend sponsored by the Arkansas Zoological Foundation.
-Housing and transportation are the responsibility of the intern.
+Participants in the internship program will receive a stipend and have housing options sponsored by the Arkansas Zoological Foundation.
+However, transportation to and from the Zoo is the responsibility of the intern.

 To Apply